Riding Lawn Mower Maintenance

 Note the highest corner, and adjust all other corners up, so they match.

 You'll find adjusters at each corner, they'll have a lock nut that will need to be released first.

 Turning these bolts adjusts the deck up and down.
 Spray with WD40 - makes life a little easier.

 Decks that sag will impact your lawn causing damage to your blades and your lawn.

 Want a professional clean cut? - Sharp blades and a level deck.

 Should I run my lawn mower out of gas for winter?
-No, it is best to use a gas stabiliser, it keeps the gas fresh and will protect your fuel system.
-Running the gas out of the mower doesn't prevent gumming of the carburettor over winter.
+No, it is best to use a gas stabilizer, it keeps the gas fresh and will protect your fuel system.
+Running the gas out of the mower doesn't prevent gumming of the carburetor over winter.